J-Ramalho/industRial/docs/7_anova.md

 material              0        1                    1
 ```

 We can see that the expression has been extended.
-While we have only given as input the product of the factors we can see that an interaction term `temperature:material` has been generated.
+Although we have only given as input the product of the factors we can see that an interaction term `temperature:material` has been generated.
 We also see the contrasts matrix associated.
+There is a specific syntax to specify the formula terms using *,+ and other symbols.
+As always it is good to consult the function documentation with `?formula`.

-In the solarcell manufacturing company mentionned before the R&D team is working a new R&D project with the objective of understanding the output of a new solarcell material at different ambient temperatures.
+In the solar cell manufacturing company mentioned before the R&D team is working a new research project with the objective of understanding the output in [kWh/yr equivalent] of a new solar cell material at different ambient temperatures.
 Their latest experiment is recorded in an R dataset with the name `solarcell_output`:

 ```r